project-local.cmake: How To Hook Into LIBRA

 Param GENERATORS:

-• DEB - A Debian archive. .deb packages are set to always install into /usr, unless CPACK_PACKAGE_INSTALL_DIRECTORY is set prior to calling libra_configure_cpack().
+• DEB - Debian archive.
+Packages are set to always install into /usr unless CPACK_PACKAGE_INSTALL_DIRECTORY is set prior to calling this function.

 Param DESCRIPTION: